Skip to contents

 Preview of the sample

-The SpatialView function can be used to visualize single cells in spatial space, by cell type or by region.
+The SpatialView function can be used to visualize single cells within the tissue.
+You can color the cells by cell type or predefined spatial regions.

 # Visualize the cell type annotations in the tissue